Get offer plus promotions and updates. Review our privacy policy.

 Also called dual-technology motion sensors, multi-technology motion detectors use aspects of more than one type of device.
 By combining “passive” and “active” technologies, like PIR and microwave, for example, multi-technology motion sensors reduce the likelihood of false alarms.

-note about motion sensors
+Things to note about motion sensors

 Though motion sensors can be a useful part of a home alarm system, intruders may be able to fool them.
 By knowing the ways someone can do this ahead of time, you’re better able to protect your home.